 - Growing in clumps of stiffly erect, branched stems up to 3-4 ft. tall (90-120 cm), this short-lived perennial prefers full sun locations and enjoys dry, well-drained soils.
 Tolerates poor soils.
 Avoid planting this plant in moist and fertile soils, where it will tend to sprawl and may require support.
 Drought tolerant

-- Won the prestigious Award of Garden Merit of the Royal Horticultural Society
+- Recipient of the prestigious Award of Garden Merit of the Royal Horticultural Society

 - Excellent choice for beds and borders or naturalistic plantings, where the steel blue flowers and silvery foliage will superbly complement the vibrantly colored summer flowers.
 Perfect for coastal gardens, cottage or city gardens.